DevJunghun/DevJunghun/README.md

 <h2> ABOUT ME  👀 </h2>
 <div>
-  💻 I'm a student majoring in software in the Department of Software at Kookmin University.
+  💻 I graduated from the College of Computer Science at Kookmin University.

   📃 I'm interested in Natural Language Processing.
   🤖 I'm interested in Machine Learning.